-For November Is Lifewriting Month, we are pleased to be able to include a guest post by Nina Amir.
+We are pleased to be able to include this guest post by Nina Amir, “Write Your Memoir as Sacred Text.”
 Nina is a prolific writer whose site you will do well to visit.
 Be sure to purchase her How to Blog a Book.
 Enjoy her post and please leave your comments below.

-This process is also one you can do quickly and easily during November is Lifewriting Month or National Nonfiction Writing Month, also known as the Write Nonfiction in November Challenge.
-Put it to use and you’ll quickly have the makings of an inspiring memoir, essay or life story of any type.
+This process is also one you can do quickly during National Nonfiction Writing Month, also known as the Write Nonfiction in November Challenge.
+Put it to use and you’ll quickly have the makings of an inspiring memoir, essay or lifestory of any type.

 Understanding Our Lives as Sacred Text

 The first step in the process involves acquainting yourself with the four levels on which you could understand any life event or experience.
 When you find you study your life, it’s really like reading your life like a book—like a sacred text.
 Once you understand the meaning of any event on a deeper level, you can then write about it like a sacred text as well.

 The four levels of meaning are: